wotakumoe/wotaku/d.md

 - [ExHentai](https://exhentai.org/)
     - ExHentai has more extreme tags but is difficut to get access.
 - [nHentai](https://nhentai.net/)
-    - Most popular for some reason. but not that big a library and compresses the images. decent UI ig.
+    - Most popular for some reason but not that big a library and compresses the images.
+Decent UI.
 - [IMHentai](https://imhentai.xxx/)
-    - Big library and very good search filters. also has the same quality images as uploaded on e-hentai.
+    - Big library and very good search filters.
+Also, has the same quality images as uploaded on E-Hentai.
 - [Hitomi](https://hitomi.la/)
     - Probably the biggest  library since it donest delete anything but difficult to traverse.
 - [Koushoku](https://ksk.moe/)